Reithe745/Asteroid-Consulting-App/README.md

 # Asteroid Consulting App

+This is a project with the objective of informing the user some of the most notable asteroid that went near Earth on a certain date.

+- input: May 13th, 2001:
+  Output:
+  Biggest diameter -> 0.0599191 km
+  Closst element to earth -> 31968.7 mil km

 Type any date after 1940 and have some information about asteroids of the said date

 ## About